freewindias/Price-Prediction/README.md

-Price Prediction Project made in jupiter and with pyhton
+Price Prediction Project made in jupiter and with python

 Steps to use the project: